 Let’s look at the Transportation Security Administration (TSA) checkpoint numbers, which show how many passengers passed through US security checkpoints in 2019, 2020 and 2021.
 See screenshot below:

-As you can see the from the highlighted numbers, which represent Thanksgiving Day for the last three years, they’re significantly lower than any of the surrounding dates.
+As you can see the from the highlighted numbers, which represent Thanksgiving Day for the last four years, they’re significantly lower than any of the surrounding dates.

 2019 (pre-pandemic): 1,591,158